 Don't delay because you don't feel ready.
 The search process is a learning journey.
 23% of VT grads said they wished they had started their job search earlier.

 If you don't start early, don't stress over this.
 Just start where you are and move forward.

-If you have success in finding jobs to which to apply, but are missing essential job search skills, you may undermine your opportunity for success.
+Finding jobs and having job search skills are two different things.
+You need both.
+If you have success finding jobs to which to apply, but are missing essential job search skills, you undermine your opportunity for success.
 You will be judged and evaluated on all your actions in a job search: phone use, email, hard copy correspondence, resume, your online presence, your interviewing skills, handshake, dining etiquette and more.
 Know the skills before you start contacting employers.

 A job search is hard work.
-Sometimes it looks like others might have an easier time finding jobs, but that perception can be deceiving.
+Sometimes it can seem like others have an easier time finding jobs, but that perception can be deceiving.
 Work and effort are part of the process.
 Your motivation and attitude are the keys to your success.
-Expect to put in as much work, for two semesters, as a challenging 3-credit class in which you want to get an A. It's worth that to you.
+Think of it as a 3-credit class where you want to earn an A grade.
+It's worth that to you.